 - Injury to blood vessel—often a result of surgery, trauma, bone fractures, or venous catheters.

 - Hypercoagulation—having an increased rate of clotting that can be an inherited defect or acquired condition (Some of the inherited clotting defects can be found in other family members who have suffered from DVT and or PE).

 When to See Your Doctor

 You should see your doctor if you have unexplained onset of shortness of breath or swelling of one of your extremities (usually a lower extremity like your leg).
-Additionally, development of chest pain, coughing up blood and the feeling of a racing heart should prompt a discussion and possibly a visit with your healthcare provider.
-Persons with prior history of blood clots and/or strong family history of DVT or PE should consult their clinician for counseling and testing.
+Chest pain, coughing up blood and the feeling of a racing heart should prompt a discussion and possibly a visit with your healthcare provider.
+Persons with prior history of blood clots and/or strong family history of DVT should consult their clinician for counseling and testing.